 General info and enrollment:Classes are held on Tuesdays at Grace Park Animal Hospital.
 You can enroll in our classes by visiting Grace Park, or by phoning the clinic with your credit card information.
 Be sure to provide your cell number (for last-minute class info) and an email address.

 Puppy Class: 6:30pm-7:25pm for 6 weeks—this is a “rolling class”, enabling puppies to join the class any time there is an open slot.
 Puppies must be 8-15 weeks old and have their first set of vaccinations (DHPP).

 Family Pet Class: 7:30pm-8:30pm, starting on the first Tuesday of even-numbered months (February, April, June, August, October, and December).
 The course focuses on “trainer skills” for the human end of the leash, and skills for the dog that are needed to pass the Canine Good Citizen text—and to be a great family pet!

 Our instructor: Sue Kocher has over 20 years of experience as a professional trainer of dogs and their humans.
 She competes in dog sports and takes part in continuing education to keep up with the latest behavioral science.
 She is also an official AKC Canine Good Citizen evaluator.
 Sue’s approach is positive reinforcement, using food rewards to train and reinforce useful behaviors and tricks.
 Her focus in classroom training is on training the trainer (you!) by giving you skills you need to engage your dog, address impulsive or fearful behavior, and help your dog become the best pet ever!

-For the safety of the staff and all pets staying in our facility, we require that all pets staying in the hospital must be current on all vaccines (rabies, distemper, and bordetella) and free from internal parasites (annual fecal examination required) and external parasites.
+For the safety of the staff and all pets in our facility, we require that all pets staying in the hospital or taking classes must be current on all vaccines (rabies, distemper, and bordetella) and free from external and internal parasites (annual fecal examination required).